Star Trek: The Next Generation season 3

 The third season of the American science fiction television series Star Trek: The Next Generation commenced airing in broadcast syndication in the United States on September 25, 1989 and concluded on June 18, 1990 after airing 26 episodes.
 Set in the 24th century, the series follows the adventures of the crew of the Starfleet starship Enterprise-D. This season featured the return of Gates McFadden as Dr. Beverly Crusher after she was replaced by Diana Muldaur for the second season.
 The season also saw the debut of several actors who would reappear in the same roles and others throughout the franchise, such as Dwight Schultz as Lt.
 Reginald Barclay, and Tony Todd as Kurn.

-Further changes occurred to the writing staff, with Michael Piller brought on board as executive producer after Michael I. Wagner held the position for three weeks.
+Further changes occurred to the writing staff, with Michael Piller brought on board as executive producer after Michael Wagner held the position for three weeks.
 Ronald D. Moore also joined the staff following the submission of a script for "The Bonding".
 Hans Beimler, Richard Manning, Melinda M. Snodgrass and Ira Steven Behr all left the staff at the end of the season.
 Actor Wil Wheaton also asked to leave following the way his character, Wesley Crusher, was written during the season, a decision he later regretted.
 Other changes included a modification to the opening sequence, and changes to the Starfleet uniforms on the show.

 The season opened with Nielsen ratings of 10.8 for "Evolution" with the highest-rated episode being "Yesterday's Enterprise", which scored 11.9.
 This was the highest rating received since the sixth episode of the first season.
 The lowest rating of the season was received by the 23rd episode, "Ménage à Troi", which was given a score of 9.1.
 After a couple of initial ranking decreases, the episodes in the second half of the season rose back to third place in its timeslot.
 The season was well received by critics, who called it one of the best of the series.
 Particular praise was given to several episodes including "Yesterday's Enterprise", "Sins of the Father" and the first part of "The Best of Both Worlds".
 Box sets of the season have been released both on DVD and Blu-ray, and "The Best of Both Worlds" was given a limited theatrical release.